KarmaPenny/CryptoWatch/README.md

 Click on the column headers to sort by coin, holdings or price change.

-### Change Time Frame

-Click on the total portfolio change percentage to change the time frame.

 ### Refresh Price Info

-Price info is updated automatically every minute but if you are feeling impatient you can press the refresh button in the top right corner to refresh all price info manually.
+Price info is updated automatically every five minutes but if you are feeling impatient you can press the refresh button in the top right corner to refresh all price info manually.
+WARNING: updating too frequently may cause coinbase or binance to temporarily ban your IP address.